Mandy Cohen became nationally recognizable during a period when public health had acquired two opposite problems at once.

 That is the clean résumé version.
 The more revealing version is that Cohen kept landing in roles where public systems had to perform under scrutiny.
 She worked on the Affordable Care Act rollout, then ran a huge state department with responsibilities that touched Medicaid, behavioral health, public health, and child and family services.

-She was never just a doctor with a microphone.
+She was more than a doctor with a microphone.
 She was a government operator.

 The pandemic made her a public face, but not an accidental one